digitranslab/jumpstart/docs/versioned_docs/version-2.43.0/app-builder/examples/create-queries.md

 ## Using Transformations and Events

 **Transformations**: After fetching data, you might want to format it (e.g., filtering out unnecessary fields or converting data types).
-ToolJet allows using JavaScript or Python for these transformations.
+JumpStart allows using JavaScript or Python for these transformations.

 **Event Handling**: Link queries with application events for dynamic interactions.
 For example, in the *updateRequest* query, you can set up an event to automatically run the *getAllRequests* query right after *updateRequest*.
 This ensures that the application retrieves and displays the updated data in the relevant components.